NET WORTH: $4.1 billion

 SOURCE OF WEALTH: Founder of Electronic Data Systems, Founder of Perot Systems

-FUNDING AREAS: Education, Veterans, Arts and Culture, Dallas Community, Real Estate
+FUNDING AREAS: Education, Veterans, Arts and Culture, Texas Community

-OVERVIEW: Perot started the Perot Foundation in 1969.
+OVERVIEW: Ross Perot started the Perot Foundation in 1969.
 Since then, the foundation has donated hundreds of millions of dollars to a number of causes, primarily in Texas.
 He's a strong advocate of education, and is one of the first public figures in Texas to link education and economic viability.

-BACKGROUND: While most people know Ross Perot as a businessman, former presidential candidate, and quite possibly one of the most imitated men on the planet, he's also a tech pioneer.
-He grew up in Texarkana, Texas, where he was an Eagle Scout and attended junior college before joining the Navy.
-After finishing his commission, he went to work at IBM before leaving to start his own computer firm, Electronic Data Systems Leasing Corporation (EDS), which specialized in data processing systems and services.
-In 1965, Perot's fortune began to rise when EDS secured government contracts working on systems for Medicare and Medicaid.
-In 1968, EDS went public, making Perot a millionaire.
+BACKGROUND: Ross Perot Sr. grew up in Texas, where he was an Eagle Scout and attended junior college before joining the Navy.
+He went on to work at IBM before leaving to start his own computer firm, Electronic Data Systems Leasing Corporation (EDS), which specialized in data processing systems and services.
 In 1984, General Motors bought a controlling interest in EDS for $2.5 billion.
-Perot hated his new partners, and he was very vocal in his condemnation of GM until he sold his remaining shares to the company in 1986.
-Two years later, he started Perot Systems, another computer services company, where he repeated the same formula that had made EDS successful.
-By 2009, the company, which also made its money through state and federal government contracts to computerize welfare and support payment systems, had 23,000 employees and was sold to computer manufacturer Dell, Inc. for $3.9 billion.
+He later started Perot Systems, another computer services company, where he repeated the same formula that had made EDS successful.
+Perot also ran for president in 1992 and 1996.

 TEXAS COMMUNITY: Though Perot is active in many different philanthropic areas, including health, education, and arts & culture, the vast majority of his giving goes towards organizations that operate in and benefit the Texas community.
 His major donations include:

 Millions to his church, Highland Memorial Presbyterian